 Is there anything you find particularly challenging in your writing?

 Given the genres that I write in there’s a lot of time spent in the world building phase creating the story environment.
 While it’s helpful for the author to know all of the minutiae in the system they’ve fashioned, it can bog down the story for the reader.
 It can be tempting to showcase all of the efforts spent researching a topic or highlighting a city system, but in the end if it doesn’t advance the story or contribute to developing characters it should be cut.
 I often find myself walking the tightrope of how much to share vs. how much to leave out.

-No, gratefully the internet and local libraries allow me to do the research I need for stories, so the only travel I do is for local speaking engagements at area conventions and book signings.
+No, gratefully the internet allows me to do the research I need for stories, so the only travel I do is for speaking engagements and book signings.

 A big THANK YOU for reading.
 Also, be sure to post reviews.
 A review on a blog, Amazon, Barnes & Noble, etc. is the single best thing you can ‘give’ to your favorite authors – and be sure to tell your friends when you come across a story that really moves you.

-Fiona: Other than writing do you have any hobbies?
+Other than writing do you have any hobbies ?

-I play piano in a jazz trio, do graphic design, and sometimes paint when the mood strikes.
+I play piano in a jazz trio and do graphic design

 Food: Anything my wife prepares (she’s a fantastic cook)